akshay-varshney/FlaskApplication/readme.md

 Flask Application using HTML, CSS, Flask and MySQL server.

 Add the basic Functionalities in the Application:
-1. User can able to craete account and all the information of the user would be stored in MySQL database.
+1. User can able to create account and all the information of the user would be stored in MySQL database.
 2. User can reset the Password using email
 3. No Duplicate accounts cannot exsits.